Documentation

 Primary Guarantee

-Files are guaranteed to be successfully delivered to your Primary Destination.
+Files are guaranteed to be successfully delivered to your Primary Data Store.
 Rilavek streams data directly to it with Zero-Knowledge storage (we act as a pass-through).
-If the Primary Destination is unreachable or rejects the file, the entire upload is immediately failed and the error is returned to the client (e.g., your camera) to allow for a retry.
+If the Primary Data Store is unreachable or rejects the file, the entire upload is immediately failed and the error is returned to the client (e.g., your camera) to allow for a retry.

-Streaming to Secondary destinations happens in parallel.
+Streaming to Secondary data stores happens in parallel.
 Rilavek makes a best-effort attempt to deliver to all configured secondary targets.
 If a temporary error occurs, we will attempt to retry the delivery transiently using in-memory buffering.
 Data never touches our disks, maintaining our strict zero-knowledge privacy promise.

 Tolerant Mode (Default)

-If a secondary destination fails, the file is considered "Partially Delivered".
+If a secondary data store fails, the file is considered "Partially Delivered".
 The overall operation returns Success to the client so the upload is not retried unnecessarily.
 You will be alerted via Sync Events.

 Strict Mode (Fail on Error)

-If you enable Fail on Error for a secondary destination, a failure to deliver to it causes the entire transfer to fail.
+If you enable Fail on Error for a secondary data store, a failure to deliver to it causes the entire transfer to fail.
 The client receives an error, allowing your device or software to retry the upload if configured.

 File Statuses